galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` pasting the file containing 5 columns with the one headed by "COUNT".
 >   >
 >   > {: .comment}
->

 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
+In which specific case do you have to proceed to a particular set of actions on your dataset in order to be able to use it ?
-Why do you need to use `Coller deux jeux de données l'un à côté de l'autre`
+>    > 2.
+Why do you need to use `Coller deux jeux de données l'un à côté de l'autre`?
 >    >
 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
+>    >    <li>You only have to do these actions when you are using a dataset on the Rdata format. </li>
->   >    1.
-Because you want to create a single dataset which countains all the data on a chosen species.
+>    >    <li>Because you want to create a single dataset which countains all the data on a chosen species.
 You decided to upload a dataset on RData format and therefore you had to use the tools `RData binary file reader` and `RData parser`.
 This last tool treats the file and allows you to open it on Galaxy-E but it creates as many files as there are columns (when RData object is composed from a unique data table).
-This is the reason why you had to carry out on a set of actions ending by the creation of one complete file.
+This is the reason why you had to carry out on a set of actions ending by the creation of one complete file.</li>
+>    >    </ol>
 >    >    </details>
+>    {: .question}

 >    > ## Re-sampling.
 When the dataset contains many details, it lengthens the file processing time therefore it can be very useful to learn how to hide the informations you don't need.
 For example, the list of SITE of the dataset you are using is really long and the SITES are classified into sub-sites.
 Here, we will assume that your file doesn't really need be as precise and this is the reason why you have to specify you don't want the sub-sites.
 To create a new "down-sampled" file, you can follow these steps: